Observation of non-Markovian micro-mechanical Brownian motion: Discussion

-We acknowledge discussions with I.\ Wilson-Rae, J.-P.\ Paz, B.-L.\ Hu, C.\ Fleming, D.\ Loss, G.\ Milburn, P.\ Rabl, A.\ Xuereb, and A.\ Mari, and contributions to the statistical estimation by K.\ Kieling.
-This work has been supported by the EU (SIQS, MINOS, ITNcQOM, COST, AQuS, IQOEMS, RAQUEL and a Marie Curie fellowship of S.~G.), the EURYI, the ERC (StG of M.~A.\ and J.~E.), the BMBF (QuOReP), the Austrian Science Fund FWF (START, FOQUS), and the Alexander von Humboldt Foundation (Bessel Research Award of M.~A.).
+We acknowledge discussions with C.\ Fleming, B.-L.\ Hu, D.\ Loss, A.\ Mari, G.\ Milburn, J.-P.\ Paz, P.\ Rabl, I.\ Wilson-Rae, and A.\ Xuereb, and contributions to the statistical estimation by K.\ Kieling.
+This work has been supported by the EU (SIQS, MINOS, ITNcQOM, AQuS, AQuS, IQOEMS, RAQUEL and a Marie Curie fellowship of S.~G.), the EURYI, the ERC (StG of M.~A.\ and J.~E.), the BMBF (QuOReP), the Austrian Science Fund FWF (START, FOQUS), and the Alexander von Humboldt Foundation (Bessel Research Award of M.~A.).